 Read More About: Getting Started in Food Photography

 I remember when I made this salsa recipe for the first time.
-It’s super easy to throw together and the flavors are super refreshing.
-The spicy kick from the jalaneño is a delicious addition too.
+I knew immediately that it would become a go-to in our house in the spring and summer.
+It’s super easy to throw together and the flavors are SO good.
+The spicy kick from the jalapeño is a great addition, if you like to have a more sweet and spicy salsa.
 If spice isn’t your thing, you don’t have to add it.
-I think this salsa is perfect for summer and pairs beautifully with fish, tacos, chips or just grab a spoon and enjoy!
+I think this salsa is perfect for summer and pairs beautifully with fish, tacos, chips… or just grab a spoon and enjoy!